lukes/herald/README.md

 Herald is a simple notifier for Twitter, RSS, or email.

-Pass Herald some keywords and sources to watch, and Herald will notify you using Growl, send an email, hit a URI or run some arbitrary code of your choice as soon as those keywords appear.
+Pass Herald some keywords and sources to watch, and Herald will notify you using Growl, email, pinging a site, or running Ruby code as soon as those keywords appear.

 Installation
 ------------

+Herald requires Ruby 1.8.7 or later.
+Ruby comes standard on a Mac.
+Windows-users: download the [RubyInstaller](http://rubyinstaller.org/).
+For linux: `sudo apt-get install ruby-full`.

 ### Rubygems

+Open a console, type:

     gem install herald